Let us start with some imaginary scenarios to bring out an important concept.

 He then showed only the part two of the sequence to a person ‘C’ who immediately commented that something mysterious happened.
 How can a wall throw a ball to a boy and hit him on his head?
 Then he was shown part one of the sequence and then part 2.
 Person ‘C’ immediately realized that what he saw was something quite natural, the ball was thrown at the wall and it bounced back to hit the boy when he missed it.

 Now imagine another scenario.
 Two persons ‘A’ and ‘B’ were walking on a road.
 Suddenly ‘B’ hit ‘A’ for no apparent reason and ‘B’ hit him back.
 A third person ‘C’ made a video recording of this total incident and cut it into two parts.

 He then showed part two of the sequence to a person ‘D’ who immediately commented that ‘B’ was a very bad person for hitting ‘A’ for no reason.
 When ‘C’ showed the part one of the sequence, ‘D’ immediately reversed his comment and said that ‘B’ did the right thing in hitting ‘A’.
 If he did not teach ‘A’ the lesson, he would have been hitting many others.

-Now come to real life situations.
-Whenever we see somebody behaving in an improper manner, most of us jump to judgments and pass immediate comments.
+Now, come to real life situations.
+Whenever we see somebody behaving in an improper or unusual manner, most of us jump to judgments and pass immediate comments.
 We have no interest, time or patience to probe for the potential first parts.
 We can think of the above imaginary scenarios and ask ourselves the question ”Could there be some cause for this person to behave in this manner?
 Is he or she acting on own or reacting to some thing that happened earlier?
-Let me see the total person and not the half person before I judge and make comments”.
-We can hold our judgments and take time to get the first parts and the total picture.
+Let me see the total phenomena – action and reaction, come to a fair judgment and only then pass my comment. ” We can hold our judgments and take time to get the first parts and the total picture.
 We will then be wiser and avoid some regrets.